 What is respiratory syncytial virus (RSV)?

-What causes RSV and is it contagious?
+What causes RSV to spread?

 RSV is spread through contact with someone who is infected.
 When the sick person coughs or sneezes, tiny particles of the virus become airborne and can enter your body through your mouth, nose or eyes.
 It can also live on hard surfaces for hours, so you can get it by touching an object that has virus particles on it.